alangshur/put-options-scanner/notes/wheel.md

   - Continuous scanning to close positions
   - Continuous scanning to leg into spread
   - Addition of new calls once expired
+  - Daily stop loss set at the beginning of the day